koursaros-ai/MSMarco-bio/README.md

 <a href = 'https://github.com/naver/biobert-pretrained'>biobert-pubmed-v1.1</a> | MSMarco | 0.17070 |
 BM25 | - | 0.10366

-Download dataset <a href='https://storage.googleapis.com/koursaros/bio-collectionandqueries.tar.gz'>here</a> or follow guide below to reproduce it.
+Download dataset <a href='https://storage.googleapis.com/koursaros/bio-collectionandqueries.tar.gz'>here</a> or follow guide below to build it.

 <sup>[1]</sup> Reranking top 50 results from BM25